How to Trim a Brisket the Right Way

-Brisket is a popular cut of meat for smoking and slow cooking.
+Brisket is a popular cut of meat for smoking and slow-cooking.

 Tools Needed for Trimming Brisket